binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     You can then follow this with a
     `docker network ls`
     to confirm that the network was added.
-You can base your network on one of the existing [network drivers](https://docs.docker.com/engine/reference/run/#network-settings) created by docker, the bridge driver is used by default.
+You can base your network on one of the existing [network drivers](https://docs.docker.com/engine/reference/run/#network-settings) created by Docker, the bridge driver is used by default.

     [`bridge`](https://docs.docker.com/engine/reference/run/#network-bridge): As seen above with the `ifconfig` listing on the host system, an interface is created called docker0 when Docker is installed.
 A pair of veth (Virtual Ethernet) interfaces are created when the container is run with this `--network` option.
 The `veth` on the outside of the container will be attached to the bridge, the other `veth` is put inside the container's namespace, along with the existing loopback interface.
     [`none`](https://docs.docker.com/engine/reference/run/#network-none): There will be no networking in the container other than the loopback interface which was created when the network namespace was created, and has no routes to external traffic.
-    [`host`](https://docs.docker.com/engine/reference/run/#network-host): Use the network stack that the host system uses inside the container.
+    [`host`](https://docs.docker.com/engine/reference/run/#network-host): Uses the network stack that the host system uses inside the container.
 The `host` mode is more performant than the `bridge` mode due to using the hosts native network stack, but also less secure.
     [`container`](https://docs.docker.com/engine/reference/run/#network-container): Allows you to specify another container to use its network stack.

-    By running
+    When running
     `docker network inspect kimsdockernet`
-    before starting the container and then again after, you will see the new container added to the `kimsdockernet` network.
+    before starting the container, and then again after, you will see the new container added to the `kimsdockernet` network.

     Now you can run your container using your new network:

     {linenos=off, lang=bash}
         docker run -it --network kimsdockernet --rm --name=container0 ubuntu

-    When one or more processes (Docker containers in this case) use the `kimsdockernet` network, it can also be seen opened by the presence of its file descriptor at:
+    When one or more processes, Docker containers in this case, uses the `kimsdockernet` network, it can also be seen opened by the presence of its file descriptor at:

     `/var/run/docker/netns/<filedescriptor>`